zulip/zulip-gci/tasks/pep8.md

 the standard PEP-8 linter for Python code style, but some of the rules are not being checked because the Zulip codebase does not pass them.
-In a few cases, the violations are intentional, but in other cases, the violations are in code written before Zulip started enforcing the PEP-8 standard, and should be fixed.
+In a few cases, the violations are intentional, but in other cases, the violations are in code written before Zulip started enforcing the PEP-8 standard and should be fixed.
 Our goal is to fix all the non-intentional PEP-8 violations by the end of GCI.